atadevli/slack-bot/README.md

 # slack-bot-application

  This API is an example for creating interactivity with slack users based on their sport activities.
 API takes `running` or `biking` activities and supply a Leader Board due to activities which have been made within the last one hour.
 For each activity the users gain points.

+ The API have 4 endpoints:
+ 1. GET /health = for health check
+ 2. POST /running = for running activity in Slack Bot
+ 3. POST /biking = for biking activity in Slack Bot
+ 4. POST /leaderboard = for getting leaderboard in Slack Bot

 ### Running Activity Slack Command